REST API Part 1

 REST focuses on resource-based (or data-based) operations and inherits its operations (GET, PUT, POST, and DELETE) from HTTP

-This makes it easy for both developers and web browsers to consume it, which is beneficial for public APIs where you don’t have control over what’s going on with the consumer.
+It makes it easy for both developers and web browsers to consume it, which is beneficial for public APIs where you don’t have control over how consumers use them.

 Case 2: Extensive Back-and-Forth Object Information